southoz/dArkOS-G80CA/README.md

    - Rufus (Windows)
    - **Avoid** Balena Etcher if possible

+5. **Panel 9 only.** Copy the dtb files from [here](https://github.com/southoz/dArkOS-G80CA/tree/main/files/DTB/Panel9) to the BOOT partition.

-5. Insert the card (no second ROM card yet) → power on
+6. Insert the card (no second ROM card yet) → power on

-6. First boot:
+7. First boot:
    → Blue screen appears → device expands partitions → auto-reboots

-7. Second boot:
+8. Second boot:
    → Blue screen again → expands `roms.tar` to EASYROMS partition → auto-reboots

-8. Final boot → you should land in EmulationStation
+9. Final boot → you should land in EmulationStation

 ### Adding ROMs on Second SD Card (Optional)

 You can use a second SD card (SD2) to store your games (ROMs), BIOS files, and extra data.
 This keeps your main OS card (with themes and settings) uncluttered.
-However, on G80CA devices, there can sometimes be boot issues like missing themes if the cards aren't set up right.
+However, on G80CA devices, there can sometimes be boot issues, such as missing themes, if the cards aren't set up correctly.
 To avoid this, give your second SD card a unique name (label) like "ROMS2" – don't use "EASYROMS" like the main card.

+** If you have used your second SD Card on other firmware, delete the contents of `psp/ppsspp/PSP/SYSTEM` to enable dArkOS controls.

 #### Step 1: Prepare Your Second SD Card on Your Computer
 - **Get a Good SD Card**: Use a high-quality one (e.g., SanDisk or Samsung, 64GB+).
 Insert it into your computer.